-At a high level, both of our example applications, large scientific data and managing similarity scores, manage data that is annotated with probabilities.
+At a high level, both of our example applications manage data that is annotated with probabilities.
 In both applications, we propose a two-level architecture: The Level I database is a large, high-quality database that uses a complete approach and is queried infrequently.
 The Level II database is much smaller, and uses an approximate lineage system.
 A user conducts her query and exploration tasks on the Level II database, which is the focus of this paper.